bvbohnen/X4_Customizer/Documentation.md

     * file_name
       - Optional, alternate name of a json file holding the Live_Editor generated patches file.
       - Default uses the name in Settings.

+***

+Ships Transforms:

+  * Common documentation

+    Ship transforms will commonly use a group of matching rules to determine which ships get modified, and by how much.

+    * Matching rules:
+      - These are tuples pairing a matching rule (string) with transform defined args, eg. ("key  value", arg0, arg1, ...).
+      - The "key" specifies the xml field to look up, which will be checked for a match with "value".
+      - If a target object matches multiple rules, the first match is used.
+      - Supported keys for ships:
+        - 'name'    : Internal name of the ship macro; supports wildcards.
+        - 'purpose' : The general role of the ship.
+List of purposes:
+          - mine
+          - trade
+          - build
+          - fight
+        - 'type'    : The ship type.
+List of types:
+          - courier, resupplier, transporter, freighter, miner, largeminer, builder
+          - scout, interceptor, fighter, heavyfighter
+          - bomber, corvette, frigate, scavenger
+          - destroyer, carrier, battleship
+          - xsdrone, smalldrone, police, personalvehicle, escapepod, lasertower
+        - 'class'   : The class of ship.
+List of classes:
+          - 'ship_xs'
+          - 'ship_s'
+          - 'ship_m'
+          - 'ship_l'
+          - 'ship_xl'
+          - 'spacesuit'
+        - '*'       : Matches all ships; takes no value term.

+    Examples:

+        Adjust_Ship_Speed(1.5)
+        Adjust_Ship_Speed(
+            ('name ship_xen_xl_carrier_01_a*', 1.2),
+            ('class ship_s'                  , 2.0),
+            ('type corvette'                 , 1.5),
+            ('purpose fight'                 , 1.2),
+            ('*'                             , 1.1) )

+  * Adjust_Ship_Speed

+    Adjusts the speed and acceleration of ships, in each direction.

+    * match_rule_multipliers:
+      - Series of matching rules paired with the multipliers to use.